davidmreed/davidmreed.github.io/_drafts/ready/integration-testing-salesforce-dx-simple-salesforce.md

     export INSTANCE_URL=$(sfdx force:user:display --json | python -c "import json; import sys; print(json.load(sys.stdin)['result']['instanceUrl'])")
     python example-simple-salesforce.py -a "$ACCESS_TOKEN" -i "$INSTANCE_URL"

-Some tools may use the environment variables, while others will need the access values on the command line, the former approach being preferable in security-conscious environments.
+Some tools may use the environment variables, while others will need the access values on the command line.
 However, the tool acquires these values, it can establish a connection to the scratch org with `simple_salesforce`:

     connection = simple_salesforce.Salesforce(instance_url=instance_url, session_id=access_token)

 ## Username and Password

 Scratch org access via username and password is a bit trickier.
 Salesforce DX scratch orgs don't start with passwords, although we can easily create them.
-More importantly, though, it's not possible ([and likely never will be](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000HTp1SAG&fId=0D53A00003EtYb9SAF) - Success Community login required) to set or obtain a scratch org user's security token from the command line.
+More importantly, though, it's not possible ([and likely never will be possible](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000HTp1SAG&fId=0D53A00003EtYb9SAF) - Success Community login required) to set or obtain a scratch org user's security token from the command line.

 Fortunately, we *can* use SFDX to access the Metadata API.
 And with the Metadata API, we can deploy a small `Security.settings` entity that establishes all IP addresses as a trusted network, allowing us to bypass verification codes and the security token requirement.